Loum Tchaouna: Lazio

 On 1 July 2024, Tchaouna joined fellow Serie A club Lazio on a permanent deal when they matched his release clause for €8.4 million, signing a five-year contract.

 He scored his first goal for the club in Serie A on 31 October 2024 in a 5–1 victory over Como; he scored his first UEFA Europa League goal on 12 December 2024 in a 3–1 victory over Ajax.

 Tchaouna had an underwhelming first season at the club only managing to score two goals and register one assist across 37 games in all competitions.
 The vast amount of those appearances were cameos off the bench with Tchaouna only starting six league games, spending most of the season as understudy to Gustav Isaksen on the right wing.

-He was more instrumental in Lazio's UEFA Europa League campaign, making seven starts as they finished 1st in the Group Stage, eventually reaching the quarter-finals where they were defeated by Norwegian side FK Bodø/Glimt.
-Lazio were suffering financially at the end of the 2024–25 season with club president Claudio Lotito reiterated the club's desire to trim the squad by offloading players deemed surplus to requirements, with Tchaouna falling into that category.
+He was more instrumental in Lazio's UEFA Europa League campaign, making seven starts as they finished first in the group stage, eventually reaching the quarter-finals, where they were defeated by Norwegian side Bodø/Glimt.
+Lazio were suffering financially at the end of the 2024–25 season, with club president Claudio Lotito reiterating the club's desire to trim the squad by offloading players deemed surplus to requirements, with Tchaouna falling into that category.